Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 We will use scopes from Maskinporten to authorize access.
 In this way, it should also be possible for an org to delegate access to events for a given org/app.

+The full detail for this API is described in this [issue](https://github.com/Altinn/altinn-studio/issues/4551).

 #### Party events

 A very common scenario is that a party needs to know about events for the party or other party.